Rietta1/aws-bootcamp-cruddur-2023/journal/week1.md

  - i used the least privileged user
  - scanned images for vulnerabilities

-5. Run the dockerfile CMD as an external script
+5. i Ran the dockerfile CMD as an external script

-6. Implement a healthcheck in the V3 Docker compose file
+6. I Implemented a healthcheck in the V3 Docker compose file

 7. i installed Docker on my localmachine and get the same containers running outside of Gitpod / Codespaces